 Introduction

-As professional standards have increased over recent years, the effective development of talent has become increasingly important (Martindale, Collins, & Daubney, 2005).
+As performance standards in sport have increased over recent years, the effective development of talent has become increasingly important (Martindale, Collins, & Daubney, 2005).
 It is no longer enough to rely on natural aptitude alone, and effective talent development (TD) processes offer the most appropriate environment to help athletes realise their athletic potential (Williams & Reilly, 2000).
-While it is tempting to focus on pinning down the criteria required to identify talent in order to focus resources at those who are most talented, research has shown this to be illusive due to the difficulty and complexity of doing so with any useful accuracy, especially at pre-maturation phases (e.g., Vaeyens, Gullich, Warr, & Philippaerts, 2009).
+While it is tempting to focus on pinning down the criteria required to identify talent in order to focus resources at those who are most talented, research has shown this to be illusive due to the difficulty and complexity of doing so, especially at pre-maturation phases (e.g., Vaeyens, Gullich, Warr, & Philippaerts, 2009).

 In contrast to this, practitioners and researchers alike have acknowledged that the environment that an individual plays and trains in can be highly influential to their development (e.g., Henriksen, Stambulova, & Roessler, 2010; Li, Wang, & Pyun, 2014; Martindale et al., 2010).
 As such, it makes sense to continue to increase the knowledge and understanding around what effective TD environments ‘look like’, building on work to date.
 For example, work by Bloom (1985), Côté and colleagues (e.g., Côté, Turnnidge & Evans, 2014) and Durand-Bush and Salmela (2002) have outlined the typical career progression of athletes and types of experiences that are perceived to be useful.
-Other researchers have focussed on understanding the personal characteristics of successful developers and the environments that promote them (e.g., Abbott, & Collins, 2004; Ames, 1992; Deci & Ryan, 2008; Harwood, Barker, & Anderson, 2015; MacNamara, Button, Collins, 2010; Toering et al., 2011; Van Yperen, 2009).
-Others have looked at the characteristics of successful TD cultures (e.g., Larsen, Alfermann, Henriksen, & Christensen, 2013; Henriksen, Stambulova, & Roessler, 2011), academies (e.g., Douglas & Martindale, 2008; Mills, Butt, Maynard, & Harwood, 2012) and higher order goals and systems associated with an effective ‘development phase’ leading to elite status (e.g., Martindale, Collins, & Abraham, 2007).
+Other researchers have focussed on understanding the personal characteristics of successful developers and the environments that promote them (e.g., Abbott & Collins, 2004; Ames, 1992; Deci & Ryan, 2008; Harwood, Barker, & Anderson, 2015; MacNamara, Button, & Collins, 2010; Toering et al., 2011; Van Yperen, 2009).
+Others have looked at the characteristics of successful TD cultures (e.g., Henriksen, Stambulova, & Roessler, 2011; Larsen, Alfermann, Henriksen, & Christensen, 2013), academies (e.g., Douglas & Martindale, 2008; Mills, Butt, Maynard, & Harwood, 2012) and higher order goals and systems associated with an effective ‘development phase’ leading to elite status (e.g., Martindale, Collins, & Abraham, 2007).

 There are clearly a large number of factors that can contribute to athletic development and success (Li et al., 2014).
 In an attempt to provide a way of facilitating practical application of evidence, Martindale et al. (2005) identified four key features of the TD environment that consistently emerged through the TD literature.
 These four themes are: (a) long-term aims and methods, (b) coherent support and messages, (c) emphasis on appropriate development, and (d) individualised and ongoing development.
 The detail of these features were supported and expanded upon through qualitative work within a UK context (Martindale et al., 2007).
 Based on these four empirical themes and in an effort to facilitate evidence-based practice in TD, Martindale and colleagues (2010) developed the “Talent Development Environment Questionnaire” (TDEQ) for assessing key TD environmental factors.
 Their exploratory factor analysis with 590 youth athletes led to a 59-item seven-factor structure scale: long-term development focus, quality preparation, communication, understanding the athlete, support network, challenging and supportive environment, and long-term development fundamentals (Martindale et al., 2010).
 The creation and development of the TDEQ helped to advance the potential for TD research, in particular in relation to monitoring the ongoing environmental factors that are important for effective TD.